static-archives/Hyperion-Injector/README.md

 bin/hyperion_inject.dll - The api which provides you with the functions "inject", to inject a dll, and "update", which must be called in a while loop. <br>
 bin/hello_world.dll - A simple test dll that displays a message box <br>
 bin/hyperion_injector.exe - Basically an empty project compiled with the source file here. <br>
+main.cop - A demo injector source using the api <br>

 # How to use

-The api is pretty self explanatory, take a look at main.cpp. <br>
+The api is pretty self explanatory, take a look at main.cpp.
+I've placed comments in the source file to walk you through it.  <br>
-The inject function takes the process id and the parh to the dll you want to inject. <br>
+The "inject" function takes the process id and the parh to the dll you want to inject. <br>
-the update function MUST be called in a while loop, immediately after calling inject.
-It sustains the bypass as long as rhe process is open by updating the IC of the process. <br>
+the "update" function MUST be called in a while loop, immediately after calling inject.
+It sustains the bypass as long as rhe process is open and only returns when the process is closed.
+You may spawn this loop in a new thead.<br>

 # PLEASE NOTE:
 # You MUST run as ADMIN